 @state_trigger takes one or more string arguments that contain any expression based on one or more state variables, and evaluates to True or False (or non-zero or zero).
-Whenever any of the state variables or attribute values mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to True (or non-zero).
+Whenever any of the state variables or attribute values mentioned in the expression change (or specified via the watch argument), the expression is evaluated and the trigger occurs if it evaluates to True (or non-zero).
 For each state variable, eg: domain.name, the prior value is also available to the expression as domain.name.old in case you want to condition the trigger on the prior value too.
 Attribute values can be used in the expression too, using the forms domain.name.attr and domain.name.old.attr for the new and old attribute values respectively.

-Multiple str_expr arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to True.
+Multiple str_expr arguments are logically "or"ed together into a single expression.
 Any argument can alternatively be a list or set of strings, and they are treated the same as multiple arguments by "or"ing them together.
+Alternatively, independent state triggers can be specified by using multiple @state_trigger decorators.